 ALAN TURING (June 23, 1912 – June 7, 1954).

-British mathematician, computer scientist, code-breaker, pioneer in the field of artificial intelligence, philosopher.
+British mathematician, computer scientist, code-breaker, philosopher and pioneer in the field of artificial intelligence.

 - 1936: The Turing Machine

 - 1939 – 40: The Bomb, Enigma decryption machine